JeB74/WindowsCloudAcademyCH/Windows365/02-W365-security-settings.md

 Your Security Team want to improve authentiation when accessing Windows 365 from a unmanaged device.
 In order to validate the rule, the policy will be set in **Audit Mode** only.

-In addition, the security team would like to review existing capabilities preventing sensitive data from being captured from the Cloud PC...
+In addition, the security team would like to review existing capabilities preventing sensitive data from being captured from the Cloud PC.
+## 💡Present your ideas ! 💡

 ## Learning Resources
 - [Security guidelines](https://learn.microsoft.com/en-us/windows-365/enterprise/security-guidelines)